TheIconfactory/Tapestry/Documentation/API.md

   * icon: `String` with a URL to an image that can be used as a graphic attached to the feed (e.g. an avatar).
   * baseUrl: `String` with a URL prefix for relative paths.

-This function will only be called if `needsVerification` is set to true in the plug-in’s configuration.
+This function will only be called if `needsVerification` is set to true in the connectors’s configuration.

 ### load()